City-of-Memphis-Wastewater/pdflinkcheck/src/pdflinkcheck/data/README.md

 ## ⚠️ Compatibility Notes

-### Platform Compatibility:

-This tool relies on the `PyMuPDF` library.
-All testing has failed to run in a **Termux (Android)** environment due to underlying C/C++ library compilation issues with PyMuPDF.
-It is recommended for use on standard Linux, macOS, or Windows operating systems.

 #### Termux Compatibility as a Key Goal
 A key goal of City-of-Memphis-Wastewater is to release all software as Termux-compatible.
-Unfortunately, that simply isn't possible with PyMuPDF as a dependency.
-We tried alternative PDF libaries like `pdfminer`, `pdfplumber`, and `borb`, but none of these offered the level of detail concerning GoTo links.
-Due to Termux compatibility goals, we do not generally make Tkinter-based interfaces, so that was a fun, minimalist opportunity on this project.

 Termux compatibility is important in the modern age as Android devices are common among technicians, field engineers, and maintenace staff.
 Android is the most common operating system in the Global South.
 We aim to produce stable software that can do the most possible good.

-We love web-stack GUIs served locally as a final product.
-All that packaged up into a Termux-compatible ELF or PYZ - What could be better!
+While using `PyMuPDF` in Python dependency resolution on Termux simply isn't possible, we are proud to have achieved a work-around by implementing a parallel solution in `pypdf`!
+Now, there is PDF Engine selection in both the CLI and the GUI.
+`pypdf` is the default in pdflinkcheck.report.run_report(); PyMuPDF can be explicitly requested in the CLI and is the default in the TKinter GUI.

-In the future we may find a work-around and be able to drop the PyMuPDF dependency.
+Now that `pdflinkcheck` can run on Termux, we may find a work-around and be able to drop the PyMuPDF dependency.
-This would have lots of implications:
-- Reduced artifact size.
+- Build `pypdf`-only artifacts, to reduce size.
-- Alpine-compatible Docker image.
-- Web-stack GUI rather than Tkinter, to be compatible with Termux.
+- Build a web-stack GUI as an alternative to the Tkinter GUI, to be compatible with Termux.
-- A different license from the AGPL3, if we choose at that time.

-In the meantime, the standalone binaries and pipx installation provide excellent cross-platform support on Windows, macOS, and standard Linux desktops/laptops.
+Because it works, we plan to keep the `PyMuPDF` portion of the codebase.

 ### Document Compatibility:
-While `pdflinkcheck` uses the robust PyMuPDF library, not all PDF files can be processed successfully.
+Not all PDF files can be processed successfully.
 This tool is designed primarily for digitally generated (vector-based) PDFs.

 Processing may fail or yield incomplete results for:
 * **Scanned PDFs** (images of text) that lack an accessible text layer.